adeshgg/helpdesk/notes.md

 The `createAsyncThunk` function accepts a Redux action type string(you can name it anything) and a callback function that should return a promise.

 So we use it while creating async action function

+All the code for API (backend) interaction will be in the service file.
+Now the `register()` from the service file calls the API, and registers the user